briansunter/personalsite/content/blog/best-of-spacemacs.md

 ![Autocomplete](/img/spacemacs/autocomplete.png "Typescript support in spacemacs")

 # Writing
-There is great support for writing english language in emacs as well.
+There is great support for writing English language in emacs as well.
 Emacs has great support for every text format I use like `markdown` and `org`.

 ## Ispell
 I-Spell is a spell checker for emacs.
 You can go through the spelling errors using the keyboard, and either correct them or add them to a custom dictionary.